deciduously/deciduously-com-rs/drafts/ttt-hs.md

 [5] Haskell [Prelude](https://hackage.haskell.org/package/base-4.11.1.0/docs/Prelude.html#v:-36-)

 [6] We know it's an `IO ()` because we're inside a `do` block in an `IO ()`, it performs IO of its own, and it doesn't have any value coming back up.
 It just exists to print the value to the console.
 So when the compiler comes hungrily munching through `runGame`, `print` just evaluates to `()`.

+[7] This was actually one of my bigger beefs with Haskell as a beginner.
+In other languages, I've gotten used to choosing descriptive (but still short) names for any bindings I create.
+It seems, though, that Good Haskell Style involves lots and lots of single-letter stand-ins, which goes against every instinct I have.
+I feel this inhibits readability for little gain - Haskell is terse enough as it is.
+I'd be interested to hear thoughts about this for more experienced Haskellers.

+[8] Well, more dumb - TicTacToe isn't exactly a groundbreaking paragon of high strategy to begin with

+[9] If this is a copyrighted phrase a) I'm sorry and b) come at me, bruh